whispir/whispir-java-sdk/README.md

 Follow the instructions below to include the dependencies in your project.

-If you've got any questions feel free to tweet us at @jordwalsh or @msanj2ev.
+If you've got any questions feel free to raise a Issue or fix an issue using the Pull requests

 ## Installing with Maven